Hot Dip from Cafe Olé

 Cafe Olé on University Avenue in Oxford was a popular eatery in the 1990s.
-I worked there briefly after I returned to Oxford after several years in Florida, and before I went into rehab.
+I worked there briefly after I returned to Oxford after several years in Florida,

-So make a batch according to these directions and then modify it as you see fit.
+The dip, served as a complimentary side with a basket of warm tortilla chips, is typical of most good Mexican restaurants.
+We made gallons and gallons of it.
+Make a batch according to these directions and then modify as you see fit.
 I have scaled down the more distinctive ingredients (lime juice, vinegar, jalapeno “juice”, onion, garlic, and cilantro) in this version, because once these are added, you can’t very well remove them.
-If you want more, you can add it later.
+If you want more, add later.
+The dip should be on the thin side, very sharp, redolent of garlic, cilantro, and lime.

 In the summer of 1855, Miss Anna Sheegog died upstairs in the house in which I write.
 No token of hers remains, not even a hair ribbon; the grief at her passing was eased and forgotten long ago.
 Yet she is still fooling around up there, after al this time, and no wonder—she was only 16 and not ready to be done with life.